Alrope123/humanIF/README.md

 3. Pass the save directory like `--response_dir <your save directory>`.
 Note that you should still pass a custom name for the model with `--model_name_or_path`.

 #### 3. Add more API models
+Please follow the logic how we implement OpenAI API in `href/generation/generate.py` to add your own API model, which is relatively straightforward.

 ## Human Agreement Analysis